Boreas618/boreas618.github.io/posts/ub.md

 **Module Design**: discover hot syscalls that enclose a short userspace path.

-The two syscalls are classified as candidates of hot syscalls when the instruction number is less than the short path.
+The two syscalls are classified as candidates of hot syscalls when the instruction number is less than the threashold of short path.

 > [!note]
 >